Pomoc48/iso-game/README.md

 # Game project using the Godot Engine
-Simple mobile game with orthogonal camera projection written in C#<br>
+Simple mobile game with orthogonal camera projection written in C#
-*(Name yet to be decided)*

 ## Gameplay
-Each move generates a platform with one or more valid moves. (backtracking moves count as wrong moves) Once the game has been started, white bar at the top will slowly start to deplete.
+Each move generates a platform with one or more valid moves.
+Once the game has been started, the bar at the top will slowly start to deplete.
 Every wrong move lowers the health by a significant amount.
 Correct moves restore little bit of health.
-Every once in a while the in-game camera rotates 90°, 180° or 270° just to confuse the player.

-Each correct move has a 1% chance to enter a special mode in which the camera changes it's projection type, life fully recovers and stops depleting, the game colors turn red and points are counted by 2.
+Full depletion of the health bar results in a game over.

 As the game goes on the difficulty will increase:
-* Health will deplete faster
+* Faster depleting health
-* Camera rotations will be more common
+* More common camera rotations
-* Newly generated platforms with have less exits
+* Less valid exits on newly generated platforms

-**Full depletion of the health bar results in a game over**

 ## Controls
 Player has four possible moves accessible as buttons visible on the screen.